Juliorodrigo23/motion-tracking-system/README.md

 The **Advanced Motion Tracking System** uses cutting-edge computer vision technologies to enable real-time tracking of arm movements and gestures.
 This project features two distinct implementations:

 - **C++ Implementation**: Built with C++20, OpenCV, and MediaPipe, and integrates Python bindings via PyBind11.
+This is the main application and will be the one updated going forward.
+There is a large emphasis on real-time performance, building every aspect to be as fast as possible.
 - **Python Implementation**: A flexible and interactive system leveraging Python libraries such as MediaPipe, OpenCV, and Matplotlib.
+This was mainly made as a proof of concept.

 ---